 GSP: Man fatally shot himself following police pursuit

 Oct.
-4—After crashing a vehicle into a utility pole with a Glynn County police officer in pursuit at around midnight Monday morning, a 35-year-old Brunswick man fatally shot himself in the head with a handgun, according to the Georgia State Patrol.
+5—After crashing a vehicle into a utility pole with a Glynn County police officer in pursuit at around midnight Monday, a 35-year-old Brunswick man fatally shot himself in the head with a handgun, according to the Georgia State Patrol.

 Joseph Allen Hodge died at the scene of the 12:16 a.m. crash at the intersection of Johnston and Lee streets.